totem-tech/documentation/crowdsale-docs/crowdsale-faq.md

 **Yes unless over subscribed**

-The maximum contribution is determined by the maximum number of XTX that is available for allocation.
+The maximum contribution is determined by the maximum number of TOTEM that is available for allocation.
 This is known as the Crowdsale Target Cap.
-If the Live Accounting Association judges that the Crowdsale is over-subscribed, it can at its own discretion increase the quantity of XTX to be allocated.
+If the Live Accounting Association judges that the Crowdsale is over-subscribed, it can at its own discretion increase the quantity of TOTEM to be allocated.

 * **10.1 How much is the Crowdsale Cap?**

-> The Crowdsale Soft Cap is equivalent to 100M units of XTX or $3.5M.
+> The Crowdsale Soft Cap is equivalent to 100M units of TOTEM or $3.5M.
-> The Crowdsale Targte Cap is equivalent to 100M units of XTX or $3.5M.
+> The Crowdsale Targte Cap is equivalent to 100M units of TOTEM or $3.5M.

 We do not expect this to be reached, and in any case the remaining funds will not be carried over to MainNet.